BeanGreen247/Elminister-Manjaro-Build/README.md

 And tick Use the same login for admin account

 Now click on Next and you shlould see a system summary.
 Click Install.
 If a windows pops up, click Install now.

+Make sure to reboot after the install has finished.

+## Step 2